muzaffar-hussain/Author-Classification-of-Arabic-Scripts-Using-CNN/README.md

 Raw data should be copied in the folder raw_data.
 After that run the jupyter notebook & it will automatically pre-process the data.

-If you have any querries regarding this write me at: muzaffar@hotmail.com
+If you have any querries regarding this write to me at: muzaffarhussain.pg@smme.edu.pk